Skip to main content

 6. Four Dimensions of Complexity

-Classical algorithm analysis operates in a single dimension: efficiency.
+Classical algorithm analysis operates primarily in a single dimension: efficiency.
 O(n log n) sort, O(1) hash lookup, O(log n) tree search.
-This is necessary but insufficient for reasoning about organic primitives.
+That dimension remains necessary, but it is insufficient for adaptive primitives whose behavior changes with workload and maintenance.

 We propose four dimensions of complexity analysis: